Examples of Possible Careers*

 BSCI 80199 | DISSERTATION I 5 | 30 |

-Graduation Requirement
+Graduation Requirements

-Students entering the program with a bachelor's degree must complete a minimum 20 credit hours of graduate courses beyond BSCI 80198 toward their degree.
-Students entering the program with a master's degree should consult with their guidance committee to determine how many courses are required.
+- Students entering the program with a bachelor's degree must complete a minimum 20 credit hours of graduate courses beyond BSCI 80198 toward their degree.

 Candidacy for the Degree

-Following completion of the candidacy exam, doctoral students must successfully prepare, present and a defend a formal prospectus of the research project before the dissertation committee.
+Following completion of the candidacy exam, doctoral students must successfully prepare, present and defend a formal prospectus of the research project before the dissertation committee.